momentohq/public-dev-docs/docs/develop/guides/working-with-momento-tokens.md

 run();
 ```

+   </TabItem>
+</Tabs>

-## Step 4: Automating Token Refresh
+### Step 4: Automating token refresh
 Once your application is running in production.
-You will likely need an automated script that periodically refresh your auth token, before it expires.
-If you are running in AWS, an easy way to do this is by simply scheduling a lambda that does this for you.
-Check out our [1-click deploy example lambda](link to github) that you can use to automatically refresh your token in AWS Secrets Manager.
+You will need an automated script that periodically refreshes the auth token, **before** it expires.
+If you are running in AWS, an easy way to do this is by scheduling a function in AWS Lambda that does this for you.
+Check out our [1-click deploy example lambda](https://github.com/momentohq/auth-token-refresh-lambda) that you can use to automatically refresh your token in AWS Secrets Manager.

 Remember, while the lambda (or your own automated script) refreshes the auth token, your application also needs to check AWS Secrets Manager (or wherever you are storing your tokens) periodically for newly refreshed tokens!

 Got more questions or feedback for us?
-Reach out at support@momentohq.com or join our [Discord community](link)!
+Reach out to [Momento support](mailto:support@momentohq.com) or join our [Discord community](https://discord.gg/GDStRczm).

-   </TabItem>
-</Tabs>